-A community's population and the trends of gains and losses over time represent an important factor in the overall development of a Town.
+A community's population and the trends of gains and losses over time represent an important factor in the overall development of a town.
 Rapid and unanticipated population increases can compromise rural character, create a demand for new and expanded municipal services, and strain the financial ability of a town to provide public services economically.

 When local populations are small, as in Chelsea, land use and economic factors affecting migration rates are far more influential on short-term population changes than the more stable birth and death rates.
-For example, a single industry, subdivision or trailer park added to or subtracted from our community will more radically change Chelsea's short term population than the effect of our natural birth or death rate.
-Such an event, however, cannot be forecast in the standard demographic analysis, which is why population projections can only serve as a planning guide.
-Chelsea's population change over time is reflective of many communities in Vermont.
-During the mid to late 1800s many Vermont towns reached their peak population.
-A mass exodus as citizens moved south caused a steep drop that finally stopped during the 1970s.
-During the twenty-year period from 1970-1990, Vermont saw population increases in most communities.
-As a result of this trend, projections indicated a continued rise in population growth.
-However, between 1990 and 2010, real changes in population have not matched projected increases, with many towns (including Chelsea) losing population.
+For example, a single industry, subdivision, or trailer park added to or subtracted from our community will more radically change Chelsea's short-term population than the effect of our natural birth or death rate-